ideapply/RoamFirebaseBackup/README.md

 ## Postscript
 All the basic functionalities that can be implemented for Roam Research attachment backup are now complete.
 The remaining two are related to format conversion; after some simple tests in the past few days, the conversion effect was mediocre and cumbersome, and due to limited personal capabilities, these are indefinitely shelved for now.

+Update: EDN file processing part has been isolated as a new repository due to its complexity. -> [edn-file-processor](https://github.com/ideapply/edn-file-processor)

 ## Reference
 Wang Shuyi (wshuyi): https://github.com/wshuyi/demo-roam-image-bak